mikeobrien/Gribble/README.md

 Executing SQL Statements
 ------------

 Gribble allows you to execute SQL statements through the `SqlStatement` class which implements `ISqlStatement`.
+Simple return types like numeric, `DateTime` and `Guid` are supported by all methods in addition to reference types.

     public interface ISqlStatement
     {